nasser/nostrand/README.md

 ## Usage

 ```
-nos FUNCTION [ARGUMENT...]
+nos [[KEY VALUE]...]
+FUNCTION [FUNCTION...]
 ```

-Nostrand does one thing: it runs a function.
-A function is either a Clojure function, or defined in C#.
+Nostrand does two things: it assembles arguments and runs functions.
+Arguments are keyword value pairs.
+Function are either a Clojure functions or C# methods.
 Some functions are built in.

 ```
 $ nos version